 Wisconsin breastfeeding laws

-Wisconsin law states that a woman not only has the right to breastfeed in any private or public location, she also can’t be asked to move to a different location to breastfeed or to cover her child or her breast while nursing.
+Wisconsin law states that a woman not only has the right to breastfeed in any private or public location, but she also can’t be asked to move to a different location to breastfeed or to cover her child or her breast while nursing.

 Wyoming breastfeeding laws